egrabs/DailyCodingProblem/README.md

 * Use whatever language you want

-* If you're a G, add some test cases such that running your file prints em neatly to the command lineß
+* If you're a G, add some test cases such that running your file prints em neatly to the command line